 1. Driving and talking over the phone.
 They simply can not co-exist.
 A recent research says even a walking and texting makes you distracted and prone for accidents.

 2. Students doing homework while watching TV.
-TV, being more interesting and engaging, mind will be dragged into it, harming the progress of your homework.
+TV, being more interesting and engaging, will drag the mind into it, harming the progress of your homework.

 A perfect plan –If you do not plan the tasks ahead, you will not be able to achieve a healthy mix of semi and full mindful jobs.
 It is better to plan early in the morning, or just before going to sleep.